bchambs/audiosearch/README.md

 audiosearch
 ============

-audiosearch is an open source web application created in the Django web framework.
-This website acts as an interactive implementation of The Echo Nest's web services.
-I am using the pyechonest library to abstract these services to python objects.
+audiosearch is an open source web application designed to allow users to find new music.
+This website is an interactive implementation of The Echo Nest's web services.

 Version 2.0 is in development:
 * Implement celery task queue and redis cache to handle async requests.
+COMPLETE
 * Replace 'featured artist' with the top 10 most searched artists / songs on audiosearch.
 * Drop pyechonest and create a minimal REST consumption library.
+COMPLETE
 * Redesign templates.
+* Add cache clear algorithm.
+(LRU with fixed size?)
+* Add js util to center artist tile images.